PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 ```
 "Global": {
 	"Name": string,
-	"OutputDirectory": string,
-	"Verbose": bool
+	"BookkeeperTolerance": float
 }, ...
 ```

 * `Name` is used to derive the output file names.
-* `OutputDirectory` is a path to directory in which to write the output files.
-* `Verbose` denotes whether or not detailed debugging output should be shown.
+* `BookkeeperTolerance` is used to set the tolerance for the case bookkeeper.
+Defaults to 0.

 ## Model